unxmaal/booterizer/README.md

 setenv console d
 ```

-This will ensure a smoothe installation session.
+This will ensure a smooth installation session.

 When you are done you should set the console back to graphical virtual console: